BoxianWang/cs77-final-project/README.md

 (this is partly because we chose to use pointer arrays rather than a CUDA vector analog).
 Therefore, the construction of the trees is mostly our own.
 We used a sorting algorithm from GeeksForGeeks in here as well.
+4. `cuda/advancedTracer`.
+Adapter from Peter Shirley's 'The next week' for CUDA.
+Also added bump mapping and additional textures which are not in the book.

 ### Work that is entirely borrowed
 1. The entire cpp directory